CoreyPrachniak/ScientificComputingProjects/README.md

-# Three projects in computational mathematics, with Python code.
+# Four projects in computational mathematics, with Python code.